-Climate change is changing how trees and forests work.
-Some effects may be beneficial but most are harmful, and will remain so in the absence of adaptation.
+Climate change is changing the way trees and forests work.
+Some effects may be beneficial but most are harmful, and will remain so if no adaptation happens.

-A potentially positive aspect of climate change is the faster growth of some tree species.
+A potentially positive effect of climate change is a faster growth of some tree species.
 This is due to an increase in the concentration of carbon dioxide in the atmosphere since the twentieth century, which stimulates the photosynthetic activity of trees.
-The increase in temperatures makes it possible to lengthen the period during which trees grow, but multiplies their water requirements accordingly.
+The increase in temperatures also makes it possible to lengthen the period during which trees grow, but multiplies their water requirements accordingly.

 The main constraints for tree development are soil and air droughts.
-An international study () concluded that most trees are in danger of dieback because of hydraulic failure, whether in arid or humid areas.
-It is mainly the trees at the limit of the species' range that could be affected in the near future.
+An international study concluded that most trees are in danger of dieback because of hydraulic failure, whether in arid or humid areas.
+It is mainly the trees at the limit of their species range that could be affected in the near future.

-In Occitania, following the drought of 2003, significant dieback in summer observed in softwood plantations.
-They caused high mortality in the Tarn, and the phenomenon continued in the following years, mainly on spruce stands.
+In Occitanie, following the 2003 drought, we observed significant dieback during the Summer in conifer plantations.
+It caused a high mortality of trees in the Tarn, and the phenomenon continued through the following years, mainly on spruce stands.

-Forests are still in shock from the droughts of 2003 and 2006, which made them even more vulnerable and led to loss of growth, deterioration of their health, an increase in their sensitivity to pests, and more importantly an abnormal mortality rate.
+Forests are still in shock from the 2003 and 2006 droughts, which made them even more vulnerable and led to a decrease in the growth rate, a deterioration of their health, an increase in their sensitivity to pests, and more importantly an abnormal mortality rate.

-The expansion of pine processionary caterpillars to the north and at altitude is representative of the spread of forest bio-aggressors due to global warming.
-The most optimistic scenario indicates a colonization reaching Paris by 2025.
+The expansion of pine processionary caterpillars to the north and in altitude is representative of the spread of forest pests due to global warming.
+The most optimistic scenario indicates a colonization reaching Paris as soon as 2025.

-The forest-wood sector has an important role to play in the climate field, and it is important to inform about this and to use wood products with a cascade approach: from cutting to recycling through the use for construction for example.
+Therefore, the forest and wood industry has an key role to play concerning climate change, and it is highly important to inform about this and to use wood products with a cascade approach: from cutting to recycling through the use for construction for example.

-he long-term solution would therefore be partly to increase the area of forested land, but above all to sustainably manage forests by minimizing the risk of destruction following fires or storms, for example.
-This will prevent forests from becoming sources of greenhouse gases by preserving stockpiles.
+The long-term solution to climate change would then include increasing the area of forested land, but more importantly sustainably managing the forests by minimizing the risk of destruction following fires or storms, for example.
+By preserving current sotcks, this will prevent forests from becoming sources of greenhouse gases instead of sinks.